ABIY-ALT/loanflow/USER_MANUAL.md

 - **Workflow Routing:** Based on the **Child Sector** you select, the system will automatically display which **Parent Sector** and **Initial Department** the loan will be routed to.
 This ensures the request enters the correct workflow from the start.
 - **Loan Purpose:** Provide a clear and concise description of why the customer is requesting the loan.
 - **Submission:** After filling out all fields, click **"Submit Loan Request."** A confirmation dialog will appear, allowing you to review all the details one last time.
 Click **"Confirm & Submit"** to create the loan and send it to the initial department for assignment.

+---

+## 5. Managing Customers

+The LoanFlow system maintains a comprehensive profile for every customer, allowing you to easily track their complete history with the institution.

+### 5.1.
+The Customer List
+You can access a complete list of all customers by navigating to the **"Customers"** page from the sidebar.
+This page provides a high-level overview of every customer in the system.

+- **Search & Filter:** Use the search bar at the top of the list to instantly find a customer by their name, email address, or phone number.
+- **Customer Overview:** The table displays each customer's name, contact details, the current status of their most recent loan, and the total number of loan requests they have made.

+### 5.2.
+Customer Profile Page
+To see a detailed view of a customer, click the **"View Profile"** button next to their name in the customer list.
+The profile page contains two main sections:

+- **Contact Information:** Displays the customer's email, phone number, and home branch for quick reference.
+- **Loan Requests:** A complete table of every loan request associated with that customer, including the loan number, amount, submission date, and current stage.
+You can click the "View Loan" button on any entry in this table to go directly to that specific loan's detail page.

+This feature provides a 360-degree view of the customer's relationship and history with the bank.